victrme/bonjourr-apis/README.md

 For skill issue reasons, bonjourr-apis does not automatically deploy remote apis updates.
 To deploy a new update:

--   Make sure remote apis are initialized using `pnpm apis:init`
+-   Make sure remote apis are initialized using `git submodule update --init`
--   Once added to your device, update with `pnpm apis:sync`
+-   Once added to your device, update with `git submodule update --remote`
 -   A submodule file should update showing the latest commit hash from the remote api
 -   Push a new commit with that file